April O'Neil: Teenage Mutant Ninja Turtles (1987 series)

-In the 1987 cartoon series, April Harriet O'Neil was introduced as a television reporter for Channel 6 News.
+In the 1987 cartoon series, April Harriet O'Neil was altered from her Mirage Studios character and instead was introduced as a television reporter for Channel 6 News.
 She had a strong nature and passion for her work, frequently expressing disagreement with her employer Burne Thompson's assignments.
 She also fell out repeatedly with Vernon Fenwick, the director/camera operator whose enormous ego compelled him to scoop April on her stories whenever possible.
-April was best friends with Irma Langinstein, the receptionist at Channel 6.
+April was friends with Irma Langinstein, the receptionist at Channel 6.
 She lived in an apartment in New York City, though during the course of the series she was forced to relocate several times due to a variety of Turtle-related mishaps.

 April was reporting on a series of high-tech equipment thefts when she came under attack by a gang of street punks.
 Thinking quickly, she managed to squeeze into a storm drain and ran from the mob until she hit a dead end.
 The Turtles were nearby and defeated the punks.
 She was taken back to their sewer lair, where they explained their origins to her.
 At first, she believed them to be responsible for the equipment thefts, but they agreed to help find the true culprits if she kept quiet about the Turtles' existence.
 April quickly became their major link to the outside world since their unusual appearance effectively precluded them from functioning above ground without some sort of disguise.
 To communicate with the Turtles, she used a Turtlecom, a device that functioned as a two way audio-video communications system.